quat1024/quat1024.github.io/in/posts/managing_java.md

 You don't really need to *install* Java to *use* it.
 Java is just a collection of files on your computer; in the `bin` folder you'll find `javaw.exe`, which is the file your Minecraft launcher runs to start Minecraft.

-All installing Java does is add a file-association to your computer (so you can double-click on `.jar` files to run them) and modify a few environment variables (so you can run `java` in the command-line).
+All "installing Java" does is add a file-association to your computer (so you can double-click on `.jar` files to run them) and modify a few environment variables (so you can run `java` in the command-line).
 You don't need any of this to play Minecraft.
 Instead, just manually tell your launcher where to find Java.

-#### Method

-Head to the [Eclipse Temurin](https://adoptium.net/temurin/releases/) website and get the "zip" instead of the installer.

-#### Benefits

-#### Drawbacks

-You won't have the file-association set up system-wide.
-You won't be able to double-click on a `.jar` to "run" it.
+You can do this by heading to the [Eclipse Temurin](https://adoptium.net/temurin/releases/) website and downloading the "zip" instead of the installer.
+Extract it somewhere safe, and in your launcher's settings, tell it to use that JDK.
+This method is pretty simple and doesn't leave anything permanent on your computer.
+You can easily try new versions of Java, easily install multiple versions at the same time, and switch between them by changing the file path in your launcher's settings.

 ## 4. Package managers

+Linux distributions typically have some "system" package manager, which is usually the best place to get maybe-outdated but largely-system-compatible versions of Java.
+Windows famously does not have a good package manager, but projects like Chocolatey and (my favorite) [Scoop](https://scoop.sh/) fill the gap.
+In particular, Scoop has a Java "bucket" which contains installable versions of every Java version I can think of.

+You can install Scoop by following the directions on the home page + finishing with `scoop install git`, then `scoop bucket add java` followed by `scoop install temurin21-jdk` will keep it up to date.
+(Scoop internally needs a copy of `git` for its bookkeeping, since the "repository" is just a github repo; if you already have a working git on your system, you don't need to install one from Scoop.)

+Benefits of this: There's a single interface for installing all sorts of Java versions; no need to open a web browser and track down the right website.
+There's somewhat better system integration (Scoop manages the system `PATH` in such a way that typing `scoop reset (some jdk)` will switch the program `java` refers to).

+If you don't already use a system package manager, it's overkill to install one just to get Java.
+There's occasionally a need to download an older version of Java within the same major version (say, old versions of Java 8 before an SSL certificate update), and at least Scoop does not keep old versions of packages around.
+When you `scoop install temurin8-jdk` you will get the latest version of Temurin 8.
+Scoop provides support for switching back to old versions, but the old versions have to have already been downloaded by you.

 # Rationale